Explore our expert-made templates & start with the right one for you.

 So how do we do it on the ETL layer, since Athena doesn’t have that update and delete interface?
 We are using an approach of a table and a view.
 So you’re using a view to create a consistent results of the data.
 For example, the view would return the latest information for a table.

 But the problem is that if the table has many different events and each event has its key, and each event could be in a different point in time, you wouldn’t get good query performance.
 So again, we’re returning to the same kind of solution we had for the small and big files problems.

 The solution is called compaction, and you need to rewrite the historical data, apply those updates to remove the data.
 This is part of the solution we’ve implemented in Upsolver SQLake, in which we’ve automated all of the “ugly plumbing” of building and maintaining data pipelines; to the best of our knowledge is one-of-a-kind and not provided by any other tool on the market today.

 The last tip, or the last point I would like to mention is what are your ETL development options for Athena today.
 So if you’re using AWS, you would probably use Firehose as a service to ingest your data into S3.
 So now you have that copy of raw data available.
 You would run Glue color to discover the schema-on-read.
 So you would be able to actually write ETL.
 Then implement the ETL in Glue using Pi Spark code for transformation and use DynamoDB as the index if you want to run the joins we talked about before.

-If you are taking an open source approach, the commentary that we have seen is writing an ETL job in Spark, orchestrating the ETL jobs with Airflow and using Cassandra as the NoSQL database as the index for everything - that’s something many organizations struggle with, especially if they don’t have an army of experienced big data engineers in house.
-The difference with Upsolver is that you don’t need to do all of that, will use one platform and doesn't require any coding in order to use the data in Athena.
+If you are taking an open source approach, the commentary that we have seen is writing an ETL job in Spark, orchestrating the ETL jobs with Airflow and using Cassandra as the NoSQL database as the index for everything – that’s something many organizations struggle with, especially if they don’t have an army of experienced big data engineers in house.
+The difference with Upsolver SQLake is that you don’t need to do all of that; you can use one platform that doesn’t require any coding to make the data useful in Athena.